prithvirajnpr/http_tcp/README.md

 - Supports the use of a proxy server for requests.
 - Multithreaded to serve multiple clients simultaneously.

-## How the Proxy Works

-The script does the following:

-1. Accepts command-line arguments to specify the target web server, target port, and proxy server details (if available).
-2. Establishes a connection to the target web server.
-3. Sends an HTTP GET request to the target web server.
-4. Receives and saves the HTML response to a file.
-5. Parses the HTML response using BeautifulSoup to extract image URLs.
-6. If a proxy server is specified, it connects to the proxy server and sends GET requests for each image URL.
-7. Caches the image responses in memory, making them available for future client requests.
-8. For each client request, the proxy server checks if the requested image is in the cache.
-If so, it serves the image from the cache.
-Otherwise, it fetches the image from the target web server and caches it for future requests.
-9. The proxy server runs in a threaded fashion, allowing multiple clients to be served simultaneously.

 ## How to Use the Script

 To use the script, you can run it from the command line with the following arguments: